smartgic/skill-sonos-controller/README.md

 ## Configuration

 This skill utilizes the `settings.json` file which allows you to configure it.
-This file is available at `~/ovos/config/skills/skill-sonos-controller.smartgic/settings.json`.
+This file is available in different places depending how Open Voice OS has been installed:

+- `venv`: `~/.config/mycroft/skills/skill-sonos-controller.smartgic/settings.json`
+- `containers`: `~/ovos/config/skills/skill-sonos-controller.smartgic/settings.json`

 | Option           | Value                                                                 | Description                                                         |
 | ---------------- | --------------------------------------------------------------------- | ------------------------------------------------------------------- |